 The capsicums are a large family of vegetables that includes bell peppers and their chile pepper cousins of many sizes, flavors, and colors.
 At the turn of the season from summer to fall, mirroring the change in foliage elsewhere in the landscape, they transmogrify to vivid hues from yellow/oranges to bright reds.
 Mild bells and spicy chilies–the not-biting Anaheims to zingy cayennes, arbols, jalapenos, and searing habaneros, all suddenly show up in bold autumn dress.
 It’s quite a phenomenon!

 The red capsicums in particular mix beautifully with each other in a marmalade, slightly sugar-sweet and vinegar-tart, with just a touch of heat.
 It makes a fine condiment for meat dishes, topping for ice cream, or slather for bagels and cream cheese.
-A version of this recipe appears in Bold: A Cookbook of Big Flavors, co-authored with Susanna Hoffman (Workman, January 2014), where we have it paired with a pork loin roast.

 A Cooking Note: The recipe can be multiplied if you’d like to make a big batch for holiday entertaining and gift giving.
 The timing will have to be adjusted depending on the quantity.